-The global tally for coronavirus cases rose to more than 7 million with 405,000 deaths as of Monday, including 45 percent of the cases in just the United States, Brazil and Russia as those nations seek to ease lockdowns.
+The global tally for coronavirus cases rose to more than 7 million with 405,000 deaths as of Monday, including 45% of the cases in just the United States, Brazil and Russia as those nations seek to ease lockdowns.

 Another 3.1 million people have recovered, according to Johns Hopkins University and Google data trackers.